anon102938475604-coder/Enhancing-Arabic-Dialect-Translation-of-Small-LLMs-through-RL/README.md

 - **English → Dialect**: Translating English to Arabic dialects

 ### Reinforcement Learning (RL)
-Trains Qwen-2.5-1.5B and Qwen-2.5-3B models using Group Relative Policy Optimization (GRPO) with BLEU score rewards, as well as a think-then-translate output template.
+Trains Qwen-2.5-1.5B and Qwen-2.5-3B models using Group Relative Policy Optimization (GRPO) with BLEU score rewards, as well as a think-then-translate output template to incentivize reasoning.

 ## Quick Start